Gioelson95/MasterThesis/README.md

 * song lyrics (.lrc);
 * song comments from online music websites (Chinese and English texts).

-Whole dataset available at [here] (https://drive.google.com/drive/folders/1qDk6hZDGVlVXgckjLq9LvXLZ9EgK9gw0?usp=sharing) the acoustic features and the annotations are all stored in CSV files (delimited by comma).
+Whole dataset available at https://drive.google.com/drive/folders/1qDk6hZDGVlVXgckjLq9LvXLZ9EgK9gw0?usp=sharing the acoustic features and the annotations are all stored in CSV files (delimited by comma).

-The data about the features extraction etc. can be downloaded [here] (https://mega.nz/#F!b4MAzIBI!X9lQqEUzETixcimU0d6RCw)
+The data about the features extraction etc. can be downloaded at https://mega.nz/#F!b4MAzIBI!X9lQqEUzETixcimU0d6RCw

 In the `code` folder there are all the jupyter notebooks:
 * `PMEmo_implementation`: code to get the same results of the PMEmo article